richardhedges/Gridify/README.md

 init | | Initialises Gridify
-destroy | | Destroys the Gridify instance reInit | | Reinitialises the Gridify instance appendElements | items: Array of objects (DOM object, element height) | Appends elements to the end of the grid
+destroy | | Destroys the Gridify instance reInit | | Reinitialises the Gridify instance appendElements | items: Array of DOM objects | Appends elements to the end of the grid appendItem | item: DOM object, index: integer | Append element to end of the grid<br>Index is used upon destroy

 ---